 Other Facial Rejuvenation Options

-Dr. Chow often combines facelift surgery at his San Francisco plastic surgery practice with other facial cosmetic surgery procedures for a more complete facial rejuvenation.
+Dr. Chow often combines facelift surgery at his San Francisco plastic surgery practice with other facial cosmetic surgery procedures for more complete facial rejuvenation.
 In some cases, these simpler, less invasive procedures postpone the need for a facelift.
 Options include:

 A brow lift rejuvenates the forehead and brow line by smoothing deep frown lines and raising a hooded or sagging brow.
 This procedure often opens up the eye area and helps patients look younger, happier, and more rested.